Peru’s Traditional Drinks: Must-Try Beverages

 Emoliente

 They said that it has medicinal properties, and it’s perfect for winter.
-Wherever the part you’re in Peru, you’ll see ladies in small stands and different kinds of bottles between them.
-We totally recommend trying at least once this hot and revitalizing drink.
+Wherever the part you are in Peru, you’ll see ladies in small stands and different kinds of bottles between them.
+We totally recommend trying this hot and revitalizing drink.

 Peruvian Fruit Juices